abhishekmane6122/Road-Accident-Data-Analysis-and-Visualization-Using-MS-Excel-Dashboard/README.md

 🔘Linking: The dashboard is linked to the datasheet, which means that any changes made to the datasheet will be reflected in the dashboard.
 This makes it easy to keep the dashboard up-to-date with the latest data.

+◯ KEY INSIGHTS
+By analyzing this dataset I discovered:
+🔘Total casualties were 417883 in different locations across the UK in the year 2021-2022.

+🔘Most of the casualties were caused by slight severity accidents as compared to serious and fatal severity accidents.

+🔘Highest number of casualties was caused by car accidents as compared to other vehicle types.